 John J. Malone is a fictional ne’er-do-well bibulous attorney of law character designed and created by Craig Rice.
 Malone is considered to be the Chicago’s noisiest and most popular criminal lawyer, who not only fights the case, but seems to be a good investigating personality looking into the events sincerely and more introspectively.

 You see John as a hard drinker who has liking for the wine but not for the girls.
-You would easily trace John at the Joe the Angel's City Hall Bar more often, than you’d find him counseling a case in the court room.
-One cannot find the problems in his counseling the case, but he is truly rep for courtroom pyrotechniques.
+You would easily trace John at the Joe the Angel’s City Hall Bar more often, than you’d find him counselling a case in the court room.
+One cannot find the problems in his counselling the case, but he is truly rep for courtroom pyrotechniques.